epinio/docs/docs/howtos/create_git_configuration.md

 # Create a Git Configuration

-As described [in the Git Configuration reference page](../references/git_configuration.md), Epinio Git Configurations are Kubernetes secret with a particular label.
+As described [in the Git Configuration reference page](../references/git_configuration.md), Epinio Git Configurations are Kubernetes secrets with a particular label.

-To create one you can apply a Secret resource to your Kubernetes cluster:
+To create one you apply a Secret resource to your Kubernetes cluster:

 ```yaml
 apiVersion: v1